 • Applicant's readiness to proceed with development of project.
-0 to 10 points

 Identification of serious issues in need of resolution for the project to proceed in a timely manner and the ability of the Development Team to resolve these issues such that the development of the Project will commence in a timely manner.
 (For example, lack of adequate financing sources; land use and zoning issues; or utility, water, and sewer availability.)